ultiledger/go-ultiledger/README.md

 ultiledger/ult:latest-testnet start --config /config/config.testnet.yaml --newnode
 ```

-where we assume to use the local path `/root/ultiledger` to hold the mounted config file, the database file and the log file.
-See `config.testnet` for details.
+we assume the local path `/root/ultiledger` contains the mounted config file, the database file and the log file.

 For recovering an existing node, the `--newnode` flag is not needed.